 We did try to learn Origami to create this dollar weight-lifter, but I don't mind admitting that a 3D virtual weight-lifter was used to enhance the image.

 Model Phil Philmar wears a wasp outfit that was made by Sam Dightam.
-The image was used in foo for ANTHISAN.
+The image was used in advertising for ANTHISAN.

 This Inflation gauge was made entirely in CGI virtual imaging software.